"And I will do whatever you ask in My name, so that the Son may bring glory to the Father." (John 14:13)

 Pray through the worship service, 10:30-11:45 am in Prayer Room 303

 Prayer following the worship service in the sanctuary

 Tuesday Morning Prayer, 8:00-9:00 am at 7 Princeton Rd, Natick

 National Day of Prayer

 Various prayer vigils

-The prayer chain mobilizes the church in response to urgent prayer requests.
+The Prayer Circle mobilizes the church in response to urgent prayer requests.
 These requests are sent through email throughout the church to those who have expressed their desire to pray for one another.
-Email Kathryn Kidd at email@example.com if you have an urgent request or wish to be a part of this prayer chain.
+Email Becky Borland at email@example.com if you have an urgent request or wish to be a part of this prayer circle.